Battle of the Heligoland Bight (1939): British assessment

-In the Operations notes, Formation Flying, orders specifically stated that the formation was not to stay together; each six aircraft section was to be a self-contained defensive unit, flying at different heights, because more than twelve aircraft per formation made it unwieldy and unmanageable by one leader.
+In the Operations notes, Formation Flying, orders specifically stated that the formation was not to stay together: each six aircraft section was to be a self-contained defensive unit, flying at different heights, because more than twelve aircraft per formation made it unwieldy and unmanageable by one leader.
 Even so, the notes also pointed to the importance of holding a formation within the section.
 If a section leader endeavoured to follow the formation leader (Wing Commander Kellet) to the detriment of their section, the formation would break apart.
-Bomber formations were built on the idea of mutual protection; if the formation came apart, each bomber would have to fend for itself, which would enable an enemy to pick off the bombers one by one.
+Bomber formations were built on the idea of mutual protection, so if the formation came apart, each bomber would have to fend for itself, which would enable an enemy to pick off the bombers one by one.
 Guthrie and Hue-Williams did not heed this advice; Kellett had followed the notes and he lost only one aircraft.
 Harris had also kept his formation together and lost no Wellingtons.
 Within a few weeks, a debate began on shifting air attacks to the cover of darkness, with Hewitt favouring this alternative.

 Another issue that was raised by the mission was the lack of useful bombsights.
 At the time, the RAF was using the Course Setting Bomb Sight (CSBS), originally developed in World War I for aircraft flying at much lower speeds against poorly defended targets.
-At an already-scheduled meeting on 22 December 1939, Air Chief Marshal Sir Edgar Ludlow-Hewitt noted that the CSBS demanded that the aircraft fly a straight path for a relatively long period of time prior to the drop, which made it difficult to attack targets of opportunity, as well as making it easier for the anti-aircraft gunners which were attacking non-maneuvering targets.
+At an already-scheduled meeting on 22 December 1939, Air Chief Marshal Sir Edgar Ludlow-Hewitt noted that the CSBS demanded that the aircraft fly a straight path for a relatively long period of time prior to the drop, which made attacking targets of opportunity difficult, as well as making targeting by anti-aircraft gunners easier which were attacking non-maneuvering targets.
 He requested a new design that required a shorter time to settle and would allow maneuvering throughout the bomb run.
 This requirement led to the Mark XIV bomb sight, which was the RAF standard from 1942 on.